 There are abrupt and evident horrors, and there are seeping horrors.
 What about this one?
-The Bible clearly says no to eating blood food, which includes black pudding, blood sausages and so on.
-The New Testament sets in on par with adultery among non-Jewish followers, and the Old Testament penalty for eating blood food is being cut off from one's people, which could amount to death.
-[Acts 15; 21:25].
+The Apostolic Decree for Christians from ca. 50 CE says the Christian is required not to eat blood food.
+Blood food includes black pudding, blood sausages and other foods with blood in them.
+Further, the New Testament sets eating blood food on par with adultery.
+The Old Testament penalty for eating blood food is that of being cut off from one's people, which could amount to death.
+(Acts 15:17-29; 21:25).

-Aside: Jesus told that he completely supports the Old Testament Law that contains such punishment.
-[Matthew 5:17-19]
+Jesus told that he completely supports the Old Testament Law that contains such punishment.
+(Mt 5:17-19).
+But if all God's people in Alaska eat blood food, who are they to be cut off from, and when will it happen?

-Granted the four requirement for non-Jewish followers in Acts 15:17-29 and 21:25, are all Christians who eat black pudding as Christmas food really self-controlled and wise?
-To have Brat, Wurst, black pudding or blood sausages and at the same time look down on adulterers seems to be the thing for vicious clowns - Should we laugh or cry over them, or do both, and of the two remaining Bible requirements for Christians?
-Is traditional blood food at Christmas-time - blood pudding, blood sausages, Brat, Wurst and all of it - a hidden horror or is it not?
+Granted the four requirement for non-Jewish followers in Acts 15:17-29 and 21:25, are all Christians who eat black pudding as Christmas food Scripture-based and wise?
+To have Brat, Wurst, black pudding or blood sausages and at the same time brutishly look down on adulterers seems to be a result of a flight of fancy - Should we laugh or cry over them, or do both, and of the two remaining Bible requirements for Christians?
+Is traditional blood food at Christmas-time - blood pudding, blood sausages, Brat, Wurst and all of it - a secret gateway to horrors or not?

-As you take into account that according to the founding of Christianity at the council in Jerusalem in ca. 50 CE, there are only four requirements for non-Jewish followers: Eating wrangled poultry (choked animals) is one requirement down - three left.
-Adultery is one more requirement down, and having blood food means just one requirement is left.
+Acts 15 tells about the founding of Christianity at the council in Jerusalem in ca. 50 CE.
+All the apostles and their guiding Spirit decided there was to be only four requirements for non-Jewish followers: Eating wrangled poultry (choked animals) is violating one such requirement, Adultery is violating another requirement, and having blood food means just one requirement is left.

-Adultery is rather common in the USA, and as judged from all the Bible rules that were set aside for Gentile followers (i.e. Christians), having black pudding and other sorts of blood food seems to be about as bad as adultery - and common.
+Adultery is rather common in the USA, and having black pudding and other sorts of blood food could be just as bad and even more widespread there and definitely in Nordic countries.
 Twenty-five percent of people in a recent US poll admitted to cheating [infidelity] while in a relationship.
-And although the statistics vary, most researchers conclude that over one third of married men in the USA will cheat on their wives and that nearly a quarter of all married wives will cheat on their husbands over there.
-And a recent University of Chicago study found that a third of all marriages end in divorce because of an affair, Dr ◦Kelly Bonewell sums up.
+And although the statistics vary, most researchers conclude that over one third of married men in the USA will cheat on their wives and that nearly a quarter of all married wives will cheat on their husbands in the States.
+Also, a recent University of Chicago study found that a third of all marriages end in divorce because of an affair, Dr ◦Kelly Bonewell sums up.

 James spoke up: "Brothers, it is my judgement that we should not make it difficult for the Gentiles who are turning to God.
 Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood."

 There are also The Seven Laws of Noah, or the Noahide Laws, that were allegedly given by God to Noah as a binding set of laws for all mankind, according to the Talmud.
 According to Judaism any non-Jew who lives according to these laws is regarded as a Righteous Gentile.
 The seven laws listed also include "do not steal" and "do not murder" - and to have just Laws is required too.
 "Flesh with its life-blood [in it] you shall not eat," is included.
-[Genesis 9:4] [WP, "Seven Laws of Noah"]
+(Gen 9:4) (WP, "Seven Laws of Noah")

-So the "no to blood food" has a long, traditional background.
-A question is how sound the commands of the Apostolic Decree are, since they are half-ignored around the world.
-Those who speak of the topic may avoid telling what will become of eaters of blood food after death too.
-One may wonder if that is fair.
+So the "no to blood food" has a history.
+A question is how sound the commands of the Apostolic Decree are, since they are so widely ignored around the world, and ridiculed in some countries for the sake of blood food for Christmas.
+Those who speak of the topic may not know for sure what will become of eaters of blood food after they die.

 Rubbing it in

 Adultery is at least put en par with black pudding - with blood food.
-Speaking against adulterers while eating blood food does not look good in the light of the Deal of Acts 15 and 21:25, the Apostolic Decree, as it is also called.
+Speaking against adulterers while eating blood food does not look too good in the light of the Deal of Acts 15 and 21:25, the Apostolic Decree, as it is also called.
 But for all that, blood food is hardly ever shunned and demonised by Christians today; it is different with adultery.
-Life seems strange at times, and here's a bit of it.

 Wild men learnt, too late